leonorae/HereItIs/PAGE_TESTING.md

 ### Link destinations for the page
 - link back to homepage
+- link to event page

 ### List of tests for verifying the rendering of the page